Our Pick of the Best Email Marketing Software for Australia

 SendinBlue is one email marketing software that you may not have even heard about.
 It has been around for quite sometime and has a good reputation in the industry.
 Whilst they have many of the standard features found with the majority of email marketing software available, they do lack in a few areas including the variety of ready made templates and support for additional features like surveys and polls, A/B split testing and rss feed integrations.
 They do however include SMS Messages and the ability to send transactional emails.

-Overall worth a look as they do have a free trial which is always good to test a platform out.
+Overall worth a look as they do have a free account which is always a good way to test a platform out (no credit card required)

 For more info check out the Sendinblue website